ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-1.md

 Zinc "inhibits three proteins required for SARS-CoV replication: papain-like protease-2, 3CL protease, and helicase."
 So it probably inhibits the homologous proteins in SARS-CoV-2.

 (Question: how similar do proteins need to be for this to be a decent guess?
 [This](https://www.researchgate.net/post/When_do_you_consider_two_proteins_to_be_homologous) suggests proteins called "homologous" might be only 40% similar in sequence.
-So if these ones are >85% similar, like most, maybe that makes it a pretty good guess?)
+If I guess that "homologous" means this is likely to be a decent guess; and that these ones are >85% similar (based on base rates of similarity between the viruses)... that suggests it's probably a pretty good guess?
+But I'm not at all cofident in this thinking.)

 So we should try to deliver zinc to the relevant tissues.
 What are those?